Itor-Carlos/Itor-Carlos/README.md

-- 📚 I’m currently learning web development with Java ecosytem, AWS and starting my graduate in Computer Science at UFS
+- 📚 I’m currently learning web development with Java ecosytem and starting my graduate in Computer Science at UFS

 - 💻 I was already a Computer Technician student at IFBA, but I don't have a technical degree.
 This experience gives me knowledge in SQL Databases (MySQL, PostgreeSQL), OOP in Java, C+, Computer Networks, System Analysis,Basic about Hardware, HTML, CSS and JS